Imran Tahir: International career

 Tahir was first called up to the South African Test team in 2010 when England were touring, but it was an error by the selection committee as he would not eligible to play for South Africa until January 2011.
 He was quickly withdrawn from the team then, but found his way back almost immediately after becoming eligible to play.

 Tahir qualified for South Africa on 1 January 2011, and was selected by them for the 2011 Cricket World Cup.
 Although he was part of South Africa's squad to play a five-match ODI series against India before the World Cup, Tahir did not make his debut.
 Captain Graeme Smith explained that this was because "[Tahir] is someone we want to keep fresh and we didn't want to give people the opportunity to see too much of him."

 Imran Tahir debuted for South Africa in a match against the West Indies on 24 February 2011 at the Feroz Shah Kotla stadium in Delhi.
 He took 4 wickets for 41 runs in 10 overs during his debut match.
 He impressed immediately, picking 14 wickets in the five games he played.

 He made his Test debut against Australia at Cape Town in November 2011 and was a regular part of the squad for four years.
 In the Test series against Pakistan in UAE in 2013, he was not picked for the first Test, but he came back strongly in the second by bagging a five-wicket haul on the first day of the Test match.
 Tahir was left out once again after one bad Test with the ball against India and was replaced by Robin Peterson, but he continued to do well in the shorter forms of the game.
-He continued to be a regular member of the South African side in all formats and played Test matches in spin-friendly conditions.
+He continued to be a regular member of the South African team in all formats and played Test matches in spin-friendly conditions.